Skip to main content Skip to footer

 Dr Kelly Fagan Robinson

-Dr Kelly Fagan Robinson is a Leverhulme Early Career Research Fellow, Medical Anthropology Subject Manager and Lecturer for the Health, Medicine and Society MPhil and in the Department of Social Anthropology.
+Dr Kelly Fagan Robinson is an Assistant Professor of Medical Anthropology and Subject Manager (Anthropology) for the MPhil in Health Medicine and Society in the Department of Social Anthropology.

 Select publications